jackiepurdue/paper-2019-amr-uba/manuscript.md

 As only a subset of microbial diversity can be cultured, this means many of our existing genomes aren't necessarily representative of the environment from which they were sampled.
 Recently, techniques have been developed that allow the recovery of genomes from metagenomic data e.g. [@DTtDOvle,@DfIRBmdF].
 As metagenomic sequencing, the direct sequencing of all DNA in a sample, doesn't require culturing these metagenome-assembled genomes (MAGs) represent a huge source of novel microbial diversity.
-Parks et. al. [@wapKbEHA], generated new 7,903 bacterial and archael (Uncultured Bacteria and Archaea; UBA) MAGs representing >30% increase in the sampled phylogenetic diversity of the bacteria and archaea.
+Parks et. al. [@wapKbEHA], generated new 7,903 bacterial and archaeal (Uncultured Bacteria and Archaea; UBA) MAGs representing >30% increase in the sampled phylogenetic diversity of the bacteria and archaea.

 Identifying and phylogenetically analysing key carbapenemase and colistin resistance genes in this dataset, CARD, CARD-prevalence and NCBI genomes, could greatly improve AMR surveillance of these genes.
 We would characterise previously unseen diversity in genomes not yet analyzed for AMR, and provide insights into the diversity of AMR across non-clinical samples.